akosy4ch/BTX_1/README.md

 ### Deployment

-1. Open Remix and load the `MyToken.sol` file.
+1. Open Remix and load the `HelloWorld3.sol` file.
 2. Compile the contract and deploy it using the Metamask wallet.
 3. Interact with the contract using the provided functions.